YingLiu4203/jlox/notes/02-representing-code.md

 ```

 It is tedious to handwrite each class definition, field declaration, constructor, and initializer.
 We write code to generate the classes.

+## The Expression Problem and The Visitor Pattern

+To use the syntax tree, you can check the class types (or better using polymorphic dispatch) and process them in a function -- a functional style.
+It is easy to add new funcitons to work with the classes but adding a new type requires changes to all functions.
+Using an interfact with a set of predefined methods makes it easy to add new classes -- an OO style, but it is hard to add new methods to the interface because all classes are affected.
+The dilemma is called the expression problem that concerns the extenibility and modularity of adding new representations and new behaviors to a data abstraction.

+For an OO language like Java, the Visitor pattern makes it easy to add new operations to classes without changing the classes.
+The implementation is to add an `abstract void accept(Visitor visitor)` method to the base class.
+Each subclass implement this method using a specific method defined in the `Visitor` interface, like `visitor.visitSubClass(this)`.
+The `Visitor` interface defines such a specific method for each subclass.
+Therefore classes that implement all methods of `Visitor` can be passed to any subclass to perform an appropirate operation.
+Adding a new operation is adding a new class implementing the `Visitor` interface.
+However, adding a new type is till an issue because you need to change all classes implementing the `Visitor` interface.
+It is just a solution to make it easy to add behaviors to a set of classes.
+The classes are pretty fixed because the language syntax is fixed -- however, the operations are more flexible than the class hierarchy.